Ihor-Prodan/landing-page-BO-/README.md

     - Header: Contains the logo and navigation menu for easy navigation.
     - Main Content: Includes sections like product information, benefits, user testimonials, and call-to-action buttons.
     - Footer: Provides additional information such as contact details, social media links, and copyright.
-    - Semantic HTML: Uses semantic elements like <header>, <main>, <section>, <footer>, and <nav> to improve accessibility and SEO, making the content more understandable to both users and search engines.
+    - Semantic HTML: Uses semantic elements like header, main, section, footer, and nav to improve accessibility and SEO, making the content more understandable to both users and search engines.

   SCSS (Sassy CSS)
     - Variables: Store colors, fonts, and other styles in one place for easier maintenance.